 In general, protein intake will probably be decreased on holidays due to lack of availability and/or cost.

 Having adequate protein intake is crucial if we want to build or maintain muscle mass.
-It is also important because of how filling protein sources usually are compared to the amount of calories in them.
+It is also important because of how filling protein sources usually are relative to the amount of calories in them.
 This will help you avoid the over-consumption usually associated with being on holiday.

 Practically speaking, aiming to have 30–50g of protein per meal is a good idea.
 Some examples of where to get this: chicken breast, eggs, steak, fish, pork, greek yoghurt etc.